-After the development of the first version DFM API, it was deployed in a Glassfish server container.
-Then all the available web services which will be presented in details at the following section were called using Postman Rest Client (Postman, 2017).
+After the development of DFM API, it was deployed in a Glassfish server container.
+Then all the available web services which will be presented in details at the following section were called using Postman Rest Client (Postman, 2018).
 All the calls results were evaluated and any problems related to supported functionalities were fixed.